 - Proliferating numbers of exosome competitors in all major life science markets worldwide

-- The pipeline for exosome therapeutics in 2021
+- The pipeline for exosome therapeutics

 - Clinical trial activity by type, region, phase, and sponsor